Dave Aron: Career

 Dave Aron began with an internship at WHBQ radio and Ardent Studios in Memphis, Tennessee.
 In 1987, he landed his first professional job at Sun Studios, where he worked as studio manager and chief engineer, eventually working with U2 when the band recorded some songs for their Rattle and Hum album.
 In 1990, Aron moved to Los Angeles and began working at Music Grinder Recording.
 He later landed a staff engineer position at Larrabee Sound Studios.

 While at Larrabee, Dave worked with multiple artists and producers such as Dr. Dre, Prince on "My Name is Prince", "Sexy MF", and an acoustic version of "7", which Aron mixed and released as a single.
 In 1993, Dave Aron would engineer at Can-Am Studios and begin a long affiliation with Death Row Records.
-He served as engineer and mixer for Tupac Shakur's album All Eyez on Me, Featuring K-Ci & JoJo and DeVante Swing of Jodeci With six famous singles released — “Ambitionz Az a Ridah,” “How Do U Want It,” “2 of Amerikaz Most Wanted,” “I Ain’t Mad At Cha,” “California Love,” “Can’t C Me” and “All Eyez On Me” — the album took the No. 1 spot on the Billboard 200 and R&B/Hip-Hop Albums charts.
-All Eyez On Me became 2Pac’s highest-selling album officially going 10x Multi-Platinum as of July 23, 2014.
+He served as engineer and mixer for Tupac Shakur's album All Eyez on Me, featuring K-Ci & JoJo and DeVante Swing of Jodeci, with seven famous songs released — "Ambitionz az a Ridah", "How Do U Want It", "2 of Amerikaz Most Wanted", "I Ain't Mad at Cha", "California Love", "Can't C Me" and "All Eyez on Me" — the album took the No. 1 spot on the Billboard 200 and R&B/Hip-Hop Albums charts.
+All Eyez On Me became 2Pac's highest-selling album officially going 10× Multi-Platinum as of July 23, 2014.